cayrols/spd/README.md

+# Split Parallel Debugger (spd)
-This script helps to debug distributed applications.
-It relies on tmux to display each rank in a correct manner.
-No installation are needed except the creation of a `RC file` which sets the paths and names of different variables and executables.
+This bash script helps to debug distributed applications.
+It relies on `tmux` to display each rank in a correct manner.
+No installation are needed except maybe the creation of a `RC file` which sets the paths and names of different variables and executables.

 This script allows the user to use two modes:
 * split
 * gdb

-In all cases, a left pane is created and contains the master worker which is responsible of the management of the parallel execution.
+In all cases, a left pane is created that contains the **master worker** which is responsible of the management of the parallel execution.

-## split
+### split
 In this mode, the output of each process is redirected in a separated pane.

-## gdb
+### gdb
 When the script is used, a left pane contains the gdbserver and all stdout messages.
 The right part will contain all ranks with all gdb, one gdb per rank.

-## Execution
+## General execution

 In substance, the script creates a tmux session called `spd`, focuses on it if other tmux sessions exist.
 If so, the user has to **detach** in order to resume.